ckeditor/ckeditor4-docs/guides/dev/features/sharedspaces/README.md

 <p class="tip">
     Please note that you need to create the page elements that will store the toolbar and bottom bar by yourself and make sure you provide valid IDs to the editor configuration.
 </p>

+## Shared Toolbar and Bottom Bar Demo

+See the [working "Shared Toolbar and Bottom Bar" sample](http://sdk.ckeditor.com/samples/sharedspaces.html) that showcases how multiple editor instances can share the same toolbar and bottom bar.

 ## Related Features